 This Spicy Thai Shrimp Pasta is so simple to make you just might serve it twice in one week (I know I have).
 The sauce comes together easily in the blender and is packed with flavor.
 Don’t worry about having leftovers, they reheat perfectly.

 The ingredients for Thai food dishes are mainstream now and not hard to find.
-Believe me, if I can pick them up them in my regular grocery, here in somewhat rural Oregon, you likely have a FANTASTIC chance of getting a hold of them too.
+Believe me, if I can pick them up in my regular grocery, here, in somewhat rural Oregon, you likely have a FANTASTIC chance of getting a hold of them too.

 Give the sauce ingredients a rough chop and add them to a blender.